-4. INSTALLATION & REPLACEMENT OF THE WIRE HARNESS ELECTRICAL CONNECTORS FOR THE EVAPORATOR AND CONDENSER BLOWERS
+4. INSTALLATION & REPLACEMENT OF THE EVAPORATOR AND CONDENSER BLOWER ELEC CONNECTORS

-To avoid potentially serious overheating issues the Molex style connectors (identified by their white plastic housing) installed on the aircraft harness for connecting to the evaporator and condenser blowers for kits prior to 2015 must be installed per ACC procedure PPP23 and only using the appropriate terminal crimp tool.
+To avoid potentially serious overheating issues the Molex style connectors (identified by their white plastic housing) installed on the aircraft harness for connecting to the evaporator and condenser blowers in kits prior to 2015 must be installed per ACC procedure PPP23 and only using the appropriate terminal crimp tool.
 This document is available on the ACC website www.aircommcorp.com/customer-support/service-manuals.